runrig-coop/runrig-farmos/README.md

 The Core Logic in particular will require special care to implement without violating the principle of [schema-first design].
-A degree of schema enforcement can be achieved with remote procedure calls (RPC), but that won't necessarily enforce the particulars of a given algorithm; mainly RPC would just guarantee a consistent type signature for each procedure – e.g., `getGeometry :: Asset -> Geometry`.
+A degree of schema enforcement might be achieved with remote procedure calls (RPC), but that won't necessarily enforce the particulars of a given algorithm; mainly RPC would just guarantee a consistent type signature for each procedure – e.g., `getGeometry :: Asset -> Geometry`.
 Some amount of code-sharing will likely prove unavoidable in the first implementations of Runrig farmOS.
-Thankfully, the occasions of specific logic in the farmOS Data Model are fairly limited (only the three listed in the requirements below at the time of this draft), and changes are unlikely to be introduced to Standard between major version releases.
-The portability of the core packages will likely suffice to propagate consistent implementation of these algorithms.
-As necessity dictates, greater consistency might be achieved with the adoption of more rigorous type systems, such as [Algebraic Data Types] (ADTs).
+Thankfully, the occasions of specific logic in the farmOS Data Model are fairly limited, at the time of this draft, currently just the three procedures listed in the requirements below.
+Changes are unlikely to be introduced to Standard between major version releases.
+Also, the three current logic procedures are standard to all relevant entities, regardless of the bundle, so there appears to be no risk that farmOS modules could add new bundles that would possibly alter that logic.
+For now then, the logic will be implemented mostly in code, but the portability of the core packages should suffice to ensure consistent behavior across systems.

+As necessity dictates, greater algorithmic consistency might be achieved with the adoption of more rigorous type systems, such as [Algebraic Data Types] (ADTs).
+Though they don't add much in the way of schema enforcement, semantic ontologies like RDF may offer greater transparency of system configurations and capabilities.
 Even more comprehensive, in-band specification and enforcement mechanisms might be possible via more innovative solutions, such as [Algebraic Property Graphs] (essentially a marriage of IDL/RPC and RDF but reinforced by using ADTs as its core primitives) or the distributed protocols in development